True dental emergency

 A permanent tooth that’s been knocked completely out can often be saved — but only if you act within the first thirty minutes.
 Here’s exactly what to do.

-Step 1 — find the tooth
+Step 1 — find your tooth

 Step 2 — rinse, but don’t scrub